Lloyd-C-Smith/Mirror-Volume-1-Observerhood/README.md

 | V01.09 | Mirror Physics III — Thermodynamic Observerhood | Upcoming | Pending |
 | V01.10 | Mirror Physics IV — Causal Invariance and the Speed of Constraint Propagation | Upcoming | Pending |
 | V01.11 | Mirror Physics V — Entropy, Time and Constraint Dissolution | Upcoming | Pending |

-## Citation

-Individual publications and labs in this repository will be archived on Zenodo and assigned DOIs as they are released.

-## License

-Written materials in this repository are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-Source code, where included, may be released under a separate software license.